Administered by the CERCLA Branch of the Division of Environmental Response and Remediation

 The Superfund program is not delegated to the State, but the Utah Department of Environmental Quality (UDEQ) works with EPA, federal facilities, and other stakeholders to ensure that sites are cleaned up to standards that are protective of human health and the environment and also comply with State regulatory requirements.
 Twenty-six major sites have been designated by EPA as “Utah Cleanup Sites” under Superfund.
 Most of these sites are currently (or were formerly) proposed or finalized on the National Priorities List (NPL).

-For more information about any particular Superfund site in Utah, please review the site summary links above or contact the State project manager.
+For more information about any particular Superfund or Federal Facilities site in Utah, please review the site summary links above or contact the State project manager.